MIT logo

 1. What changes are being made to the T station?

-MIT is working with the MBTA to design and fund a new T head house that achieves our goal of being accessible to all and making Kendall Square a place where people want to go to gather.
-The new T head house will create an inviting entrance to the MIT campus and the neighborhood for riders upon exiting the station.
-The other entrances will remain in their current state.
+MIT worked with the MBTA to design and fund a new T head house, achieving our goal for accessibility to all and helping to make Kendall Square a place where people want to go to gather.
+The new T head house is an inviting entrance to the MIT campus and the neighborhood.

 Kendall Square at MIT